KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 ```

 ### Method: `areaAlpha`
-Places a tile schema across the input, quarters each tile and then sets the alpha channels of the pixels in selected quarters of each tile to the appropriate value specified in the `areaAlphaLevels` attribute.
+**(Alpha channel filter)** Places a tile schema across the input, quarters each tile and then sets the alpha channels of the pixels in selected quarters of each tile to the appropriate value specified in the `areaAlphaLevels` attribute.
 Can be used to create horizontal or vertical bars, or chequerboard effects:
 + Top left quadrant dimensions: `tileWidth`, `tileHeight`
 + Top right quadrant dimensions: `gutterWidth`, `tileHeight`
 + Bottom left quadrant dimensions: `tileWidth`, `gutterHeight`